rgreminger/tilburg-science-hub/docs/contact.md

 # Contact Us

-This site builds on the shoulders of academics Lachlan Deer, Adrian Etter, Julian Langer, and Max Winkler at the Department of Economics, University of Zurich.

-It has been modified later by Hannes Datta at Tilburg University, with a grant to stimulate the usage of reproducible science tools at the Tilburg School of Economics and Management.
+This site heavily builds on work at University of Zurich (see [acknowledgements](acknowledgement.md)).
+Inspired by their work, the website has been further developed by researchers at Tilburg School of Economics at Management, Tilbur University, The Netherlands.

 ## Questions or Comments?